realpython/members/README.md

 1. Users should be able to view the total number of lessons in the course on the dashboard
 1. Users should be able to view the total number of enrolled students on the dashboard
 1. Admin should be warned if they are deleting a message that contains replies within the lesson view
+1. Admin should only be able to deactivate messages; they should not be deleted

 ### Todo